manueltonneau/moderation_workforce/README.md

 ---

 ## Notes
 - All Twitter/X and YouTube data shared here follow platform policies: only IDs are included, not raw text.
+We also do not share the representative samples of Twitter/X and YouTube and refer the reader to [this website](https://search.gesis.org/research_data/SDN-10.7802-2516) to get access to tweet IDs from the TwitterDay dataset.
 - Calibration models are provided to allow replication of language inference adjustments.

 ---